Computer Maintenance

 Routine maintenance ensures that your computer is running as smoothly as possible with current versions of your software installed and obsolete or dangerous software removed.

 These services are available either on-site (in-home or in-office) or in-shop (you can drop off your computer).
-Note the special protocols ( ↑ ).

-Onsite servicing is more convenient and is necessary for the setup or troubleshooting of most network-related issues.
+On-site servicing is more convenient and is necessary for the setup or troubleshooting of most network-related issues.

 Start by recording the information about your computer hardware and software.
-Here's how.

 You can help speed the process by ensuring that you have a recent backup of your computer files, particularly: